 Table of Contents

-By the way, this recipe takes about an hour and a half to make, but most of that time is spent letting your hoppin' john simmer on the stovetop.
-So that means you'll have plenty of time to make a delicious side dish to go with it - like these Bisquick sausage balls, these sauteed green beans, or even these glazed carrots.
+This recipe takes about an hour and a half from start to finish, but most of that time is hands off while the peas simmer on the stovetop, which leaves you plenty of time to make a simple side like Bisquick sausage balls, these sauteed green beans, or even these glazed carrots.
+It is budget-friendly, feeds a crowd, and has that “downright addictive” quality that keeps everyone coming back for more.

 - 1 cup bacon